Programs and Supports

 Orientation for New Teachers to the Yukon

-One day of the annual three-day Welcome Week event is co-hosted by Yukon Education and a local Yukon First Nation or First Nations.
+One or two days of the annual Welcome Week event is co-hosted by the First Nation Initiatives and a local Yukon First Nation.
 The orientation is designed to provide newly-hired teachers with an introduction to Yukon First Nations culture and languages and help them develop strong, lasting and meaningful relationships with First Nations.
 The one day is dedicated to learning about the local First Nation's culture, history and language, while the other two days are spent familiarizing teachers with the department's central staff and administrative matters.
 To date, Ta'an Kwäch'än Council, Teslin Tlingit Council, Carcross/Tagish First Nation, Little Salmon/Carmacks First Nation and Champagne & Aishihik First Nations have hosted these orientations.

 Yukon First Nations Language Programs in Yukon Schools